The Flinders Street Station Ballroom was built to provide leisure activities to railway workers. It is now used as an exhibition space.

 World War II boosted its popularity again.
 A large number of military personnel were stationed in Melbourne, and dance halls remained a popular recreation among the services.

-The VRI Ballroom was an important hub on the Melbourne entertainment and social scenes.
+The VRI Ballroom was an important hub on the Melbourne social scene.

 Eventually, the popularity of dance halls began to wane.